adrian13579/adrian13579/README.md

 ### Hi there 👋, I'm Adrian, a Computer Science student and Software Engineer.
-I'm always eager to learn new technologies and love teamwork.

 <!--
 **adrian13579/adrian13579** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.